 When deploying an HMEE on a NFV environment, the following are required:

 The NFVI needs to be deployed using hardware resources that have an HMEE enabled.
-With the deployment, NFVI hosts are able to attest trusted execution of VNFs.
-If the NFVI is deployed on the cloud in an Infrastructure as a Service (IaaS) model, then the operators are able to attest the root of trust on demand.

-NOTE 1: How the attestation can occur is up to key issue #13.
-Additionally, some HMEEs have remote attestation capabilities.

-Editor’s Note: Availability of VNF attestation is FFS.

 The NFVI is designated an appropriate trust domain for VNF deployment based on its HMEE capability.
 HMEE enabled hosts provide security guarantees that reduce security risks and therefore belongs to higher trust domains.

-NOTE 2: Establishment of trust domains is based on solutions for key issue #1
+NOTE 1: Establishment of trust domains is based on solutions for key issue #1